MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/turn-off-telemetry.md

   ![console telemetry selection](./media/telemetry/telemetry-option-selection.png)

+  >[!NOTE]
-  Note: We recommend you to read the Privacy Statement before you select the option.
+  >We recommend that you read the Privacy Statement before you select the option.

    -  To turn on telemetry, select **Yes, I am willing to send data to Microsoft**.
    - 	To turn off telemetry, select **No, I prefer not to send data to Microsoft**.